Interpretation as Linear Transformation: A Cognitive-Geometric Model of Concepts and Meaning: Theory

 \subsubsection{Example: Life Cycle of an Abstract Being}

-Abstract beings—such as beliefs, ideologies, or identities—are modeled as structured vectors that live, evolve, and disappear through cognitive representation.
+Abstract beings—such as concepts, ideologies, or identities—are modeled as structured vectors that live, evolve, and disappear through cognitive representation.
 Their lifespan depends on their instantiation within agents’ value spaces.

 \textbf{Birth:} An abstract being \( \mathbf{x} \in \mathbb{R}^3 \) is born when an agent instantiates it:

 Suppose agent \( A_1 \) adopts \( \mathbf{x} \), assigning it high value: